-To achieve this qualification, learners must successfully demonstrate their achievement of all LOs of the units as detailed in this Qualification Specification and selected optional units chosen from the relevant optional unit specification (selecting units from more than one of the optional pathways is acceptable).
-A partial certificate may be requested for learners who do not achieve their full qualification but have achieved at least one whole unit; partial achievement certificate fees can be found in the Fees and Pricing document on the NCFE website.
+To achieve this qualification, learners must successfully demonstrate their achievement of all LOs of the units as detailed in this qualification specification.
+A partial certificate may be requested for learners who do not achieve their full qualification but have achieved at least one whole unit; partial achievement certificate fees can be found in the fees and pricing document on the NCFE website.